 The resources will feature a diagram for physical literacy for all life phases, a Physical Literacy Self-Assessment and Advocacy Toolbox, and a training booklet to support teachers and coaches in promoting physical literacy as a key competence.

-Physical Literacy for Life is set to build on some of the groundwork made in both Europe and Australia, in particular by project partners EUPEA, which led the EU-supported Phylit project, and Dean Dudley from Macquarie University, one of the researchers who is working with Sport Australia to put physical literacy on the federal government’s health and wellbeing agenda.
+Physical Literacy for Life is set to build on some of the groundwork made in both Europe and Australia, in particular by project partners EUPEA, which was one of the partners in the EU-supported Phylit project, and Dean Dudley from Macquarie University, one of the researchers who is working with Sport Australia to put physical literacy on the federal government’s health and wellbeing agenda.

 Physical Literacy for Life project partners: International Sport and Culture Association, Denmark (lead), European Physical Education Association (EUPEA, Switzerland), International Physical Literacy Association (UK), Macquarie University (Australia), Human Kinetics Faculty of the University of Lisbon (Portugal), University of Strasbourg (France), Steno Health Promotion Research (Denmark), BG Be Active (Bulgaria), DGI (Denmark), Sports Union of Slovenia, and UBAE (Spain).

 The Physical Literacy for Life project is co-funded by the EU's Erasmus+ programme under Collaborative Partnerships in the Field of Sport.